-2.4.3.2 Stormwater Verification and Validation Summary
+2.4.3.2 Stormwater Verification and Validation Summary and Future Plans http://regulations.delaware.gov/AdminCode/title7/5000/5101.shtml

 Both groups of stormwater BMPs (1. wetponds and wetlands, infiltration practices, filtering practices, bioretention, and bioswales and 2. erosion and sediment control) already have BMP verification procedures in place that are fully operational and routinely carried out through the state of Delaware's current sediment and stormwater regulations, which can be found at the following location: